Team-Optix-3749/Java-Training-2024/Pokemon/README.md

 7. Repeat 7, but with non-default objects of your pokemon (different health, different names)

-8. Check your Understanding in a txt file:
+8. Check your Understanding in a pull request:

      a.
 Explain why Pokemon should be an abstract class